biometry/APES/LectureNotes/MixedEffectModels/Session5/MixedEffectsResiduals.md

 <font size="5">

-We are fitting the correct model - it should look good in the simulation.
-I does look a lot better than for the Pearson residuals, but there are some deviations.
-I think the problem is that random effect estimates are very instable!
-Original values were 1 for plot and 0.5 for ID.
-I ran this several times, the values for the random effects vary strongly.
+We are fitting the correct model.
+Still, residual structure is not heterogenous, is this underdispersed?
+Seems difficult to say whether there is a problem.
 Doing the simulation with parameter uncertainty (this is often called the Bayesian p-value) might solve this problem.
 </font>

 ***